Argentina: Social Movements and Human Rights

-Conducted in Spanish, the social movements and human rights courses typically include lectures and discussions on the following topics: political and social history of Argentina; human rights and the struggle for justice, from theoretical and applied perspectives; theory and practice of social movements, including discussions of the future of social movements and their challenges in the international context.
+Conducted in Spanish, the thematic courses typically include lectures and discussions on the following topics: political and social history of Argentina; human rights and the struggle for justice, from theoretical and applied perspectives; and theory and practice of social movements, including discussions of the future of social movements and their challenges in the international context.
 The Research Methods and Ethics course addresses culturally appropriate, ethical field methodology, in preparation for the Independent Study Project (ISP).
 Spanish language study bolsters students’ ability to communicate, conduct field research, and delve deeply into the culture and theme of the program.

 The following syllabi are either from a recent session of this program or for an upcoming session.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.

 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.

 Social Movements and Human Rights in Argentina - syllabus (PDF)

 (LACB 3000 / 3 credits / 45 class hours)

 In this seminar, students focus on social movements that have emerged as Argentines demand human rights and protest a range of sociopolitical inequities and injustices.
 Students analyze social movements from the 1990s to the present, focusing on both political and social contexts, and asking who has been included or excluded from these efforts.
 They consider the challenges faced by these movements at the local, national, and international levels.
 The course includes both a theoretical component and case studies that allow students to apply the concepts to actual issues.
 By the end of the seminar, students are able to identify and analyze the ways in which Argentine scholars address and frame questions of human rights and social justice and to assess new models of community-based social, political, and economic organization.
 All coursework is conducted in Spanish.